 What to see & do

 Sam and his family call Somerset and Shepton Mallet home, and it’s also where the famous Glastonbury Festival takes place!
-Surrounded by the beauty of the English countryside, there’s plenty to see and do – the perfect place to explore while you're here for our celebration!
+Surrounded by the beauty of the English countryside, there’s plenty to see and explore while you're here for our celebration.

 • Visit Wells Cathedral which has been inspiring pilgrims for nearly 850 years, built in the Gothic style and hosts one of the oldest medieval clock faces in the world.